 Our commitment to caring for those with the greatest need is rooted in an amazing legacy that began in the Northwest in 1856.
 As part of Providence Health & Services, we identify our work as a ministry, embracing our responsibility to provide for the needs of communities across Washington.
 We take pride in advancing our Mission and demonstrating our Core Values of respect, compassion, justice, excellence, and stewardship in our interactions with each other and those we serve.

-Providence Sacred Heart Medical Center is an acute-care, general and referral center.
+Providence Sacred Heart Medical Center and Children's Hospital is an acute-care, general and referral center.
 It offers a full range of adult and pediatric care for 644 beds.
 We are consistently recognized as a leader in health care quality, safety and technology.
 The medical center’s size and scope offer numerous opportunities for learning.

 Our commitment to patient care has decentralized clinical pharmacists providing services to the entire hospital.
 The pharmacists are relied on as a valuable member of the care team.
 Pharmacists provide oversight and input in medication therapy by participating in profile review and intervention, dosing protocols, drug information, code blue, hospital and medical staff education, committee participation, protocol development and medication utilization evaluation.
 These longstanding practices have resulted in excellent relationships with our medical and nursing staffs.